harishrajora/todo/README.md

 Before contributing, please ensure you have:

-- Git installed
+- Git

-- Node.js + npm installed (for the frontend)
+- Node.js (version 18+) and npm

-- Python 3.x installed (for the backend)
+- Python 3 (version 3.8+) and pip

+- A MongoDB Atlas account (you'll need a connection string).

-- A GitHub account
+- A Clerk account (you'll need a publishable key for the frontend).

 If you're new to any of these, don’t worry -the steps below walk you through everything.

+# Setting up the Project Locally
+The system has a separate frontend (React/Vite) and backend (Flask).
+Both require specific environment variables to run.

 ## Fork The Repository

-Click the Fork button at the top of the repository.
+Click the [Fork](https://github.com/traitor09/todo/fork) button at the top of the repository.
 This creates your copy that you can safely experiment with.

 ## Clone Your Fork